login [-p] [-d device] [-R repository] [-s service] [-t terminal] [-u identity] [-U ruser] [-h hostname [terminal] | -r hostname] [name [environ]...]

 To enable remote logins by root, edit the /etc/default/login file by inserting a # (pound sign) before the CONSOLE=/dev/console entry.
 See FILES.

 The login command uses pam(3PAM) for authentication, account management, session management, and password management.
-The PAM configuration policy, listed through /etc/pam.conf, specifies the modules to be used for login.
+The PAM configuration policy, listed in either /etc/pam.conf or /etc/pam.d/login, specifies the modules to be used for login.
 Here is a partial pam.conf file with entries for the login command using the UNIX authentication, account management, and session management modules:

 login auth required pam_authtok_get.so.1 login auth required pam_dhkeys.so.1 login auth required pam_unix_auth.so.1 login auth required pam_dial_auth.so.1 login account requisite pam_roles.so.1 login account required pam_unix_account.so.1 login session required pam_unix_session.so.1

-The Password Management stack looks like the following:
+The Password Management stack in /etc/pam.conf typically looks like the following:

 other password required pam_dhkeys.so.1 other password requisite pam_authtok_get.so.1 other password requisite pam_authtok_check.so.1 other password required pam_authtok_store.so.1

-If there are no entries for the service, then the entries for the other service is used.
+If there are no entries for a PAM service in /etc/pam.conf and /etc/pam.d/service then the entries for the “other” service in /etc/pam.conf are used.
+If there are not any entries in /etc/pam.conf for the “other” service, then the entries in /etc/pam.d/other will be used.
 If multiple authentication modules are listed, then the user can be prompted for multiple passwords.